 Looking for places to run in Tokyo?
 You’re not alone.
-Long a popular pastime in the capital, jogging has seen explosive growth in recent months thanks to the restrictions caused by COVID-19.
+Long a popular pastime in the capital, jogging has seen explosive growth in recent years.
 Here’s a quick rundown (yes, we just did) of where people are jogging in Tokyo—and how the less fit, like yours truly, are getting into it.

 Jogging in Tokyo: Where to go